 In what ways might a student’s sense of their academic “desirability” impact their engagement experiences?

 There’s an obvious path here towards narrative analysis, a preference for stories as the unit of scrutiny, stories in all their context and complexity, not reduced to codes or themes.
+That is the path we chose.

 First, a survey to investigate how students define “student engagement” and “desirability”